Abdelrhman-Hosny/image-tagging-tools/README.md

 # Stage 3: Classify Dataset

 > A script for classification models inference given images' `directory` or .zip file and `metadata_json` .json file.

 ## Tool Description

-Given a `metadata_json` json file containing embeddings for images and `directory` of images' folder or .zip file, the script start to loop over every image and make the classification for it using every binary classification model.
+Given a `metadata_json` json file containing embeddings for images and `directory` of images' folder, the script start to loop over every image and make the classification for it using every binary classification model.
+In addition, the SQLite database named `stage3.db` (containing file name, file path, hash, model type, tag name and tag score for given images) will be created in the `output` folder in the root directory.

 ## Example Usage